AldiyarBolat/job-application-tracker/README.md

-Have you ever tryed to monitor youre job or internship applications?
-Ofcource!
-Our platform allows you to get rid of tons of exel pages.
-Job Application Tracker will orgonize all your applications and shedule all reletated events.
+Our platform allows you to get rid of tons of excel pages.
+Job Application Tracker will organize all your applications and schedule all related events.